bihealth/sodar-taskflow/README.rst

-Omics Taskflow
+SODAR Taskflow
 ==============

-The Omics Taskflow component executes taskflows on the iRODS and Omics Data Management databases.
+The SODAR Taskflow component executes taskflows on the iRODS and SODAR databases.
 It also handles project locking and unlocking using tooz and Redis.

 **TODO:** Update docker instructions after updating omics_docker_env.